“Martial Arts without philosophy is street fighting”

 4. A lower belt should wait for the senior belt to straighten first.

 Shoes should always be removed before entering the training area.
 All students should help keep the dojang neat and orderly.
 Always observe the highest standard of personal cleanliness in class.
 Personal hygiene is important.
 Keep nails on both hands and feet trimmed back to protect both yourself and your partner.
 Uniforms should be kept clean and neat, do not leave them lying around.
 Traditionally, a student’s belt should never touch the ground.
 And it should never be worn outside of the dojang.

 Students should arrive to class on time.
 Students who are late need to ask permission to join class before participating in the class in session.

 During class students should maintain a level of respect and seriousness.
-Unnecessary noise or talking from students practicing on their own is unfair to the students in class and the instructor.
+Self awareness is emphasized: unnecessary noise or talking from students practicing on their own or watching may be disruptive to the other students in class and the instructor.
 Never disturb a class in progress.

 Never tie your belt or straighten your uniform while facing the flags or other students, especially higher-ranking belts.
 In some dojangs it is considered disrespectful to stand with your hands on your hips or with your arms crossed while in class.

 All Instructors and other Black Belts should be addressed by their respective titles.
 Use “sir” or “ma’am” or the title “Mr.” Or “Ms.” With the last name.